axeltanjung/deepseek_ollama/README.md

-# Local ChatGPTs with Thinkings UI
+# Local ChatGPT with Thinkings UI
 This project leverages DeepSeek-R1 and Streamlit to create a 100% locally running mini-ChatGPT app.

 ## Features